Chaim Rumkowski: Debate over Rumkowski's role in the Holocaust

 Rumkowski took an active role in the deportations of Jews.
 Some historians and writers describe him as a traitor and as a Nazi collaborator; Rumkowski aimed at fulfilling the Nazi demands with the help of their own Orpo Security Police if necessary.
 His rule, unlike the leaders of other ghettos, was marked with abuse of his own people coupled with physical liquidation of political opponents.
 He and his council had a comfortable food ration and their own special shops.
 He was known to get rid of those he personally disliked by sending them to the camps.
 Additionally, he sexually abused vulnerable girls under his charge.
 Failure to submit to him meant death to the girl.
 Holocaust survivor Lucille Eichengreen, who claimed to have been abused by him for months as a young woman working in his office, said, "I felt disgusted and I felt angry, I ah, but if I would have run away he would have had me deported, I mean that was very clear."

 Primo Levi, an Auschwitz survivor, in his book The Drowned and the Saved, concludes: "Had he survived his own tragedy...no tribunal would have absolved him, nor, certainly, can we absolve him on the moral plane.
 But there are extenuating circumstances: an infernal order such as National Socialism exercises a frightful power of corruption against which it is difficult to guard oneself.
 To resist it requires a truly solid moral armature, and the one available to Chaim Rumkowski...was fragile."
 At best, Levi viewed Rumkowski as morally ambiguous and self deluded.
 Hannah Arendt, in her book Eichmann in Jerusalem, placed Rumkowski's egotism at the low end of the spectrum of wartime ghetto leadership examples.

-Professor Yehuda Bauer points out that if the Russians had continued their summer offensive in 1944, Lodz would have been the only ghetto to be liberated with a significant amount of its inhabitants still alive, and Rumkowski might be remembered in a very different light.
+Professor Yehuda Bauer argues that if the Russians had continued their summer offensive in 1944, Lodz might have been the only ghetto to be liberated with a significant number of its inhabitants still alive, and Rumkowski might be remembered in a very different light.